 This task consists of a single bin.
 Inside the bin is a split image of RED/BLUE.
-Not shown is a divider to separate the halves.

 Points are awarded for dropping markers into either side of the bin, based on where a marker finally comes to rest.
 More points are awarded for dropping markers in the appropriate bin based on Enter the Pacific (Gate).